What Is XXXX Beer? Australia's Pride And Joy Explained

 Ahh ... a nice, crisp beer at the end of the day.
 There's nothing like it.
 You're probably used to your favorite brands: Maybe some Sam Adams, Yuengling, or Guinness.
 But unless you live in Australia, you might not be quite so familiar with XXXX beer.
 The beer brand, dubbed the Pride of Queensland, is a company that makes one of the most popular beers in Australia.
 It all started in 1878 when brothers Nicholas and Edward Fitzgerald had a dream to make "the finest ales known to man."
 They bought a distillery in Brisbane, Australia, created a brewery in its place, and the rest is history.

 Why the XXXX name?
 According to the company, beer quality used to be measured with an X: The more Xs, the better the beer.
-For example, preserved 19th-century beer advertisements out of London show similar measures, listing mild ales as X and a "best quality" beers as XXXX.
-XXXX's first beer was dubbed XXX Sparkling Ale, but the three Xs weren't enough for the Fitzgerald brothers.
+For example, preserved 19th-century beer advertisements out of London show similar measures, listing mild ales as X and "best quality" beers as XXXX.
+The brewery's first beer was actually dubbed XXX Sparkling Ale, but the three Xs weren't enough for the Fitzgerald brothers.
 By 1893, they earned a fourth X, and thus the XXXX name was born.

 The history of XXXX beer

 XXXX has a history of using its famed beer to raise spirits and do good in the world.
 After noticing that returning soldiers were pining for a glass of XXXX after WWI, the company sent the beer overseas to troops during WWII and the Vietnam War.
-They also bought out pubs facing foreclosure during the Great Depression and delivered beer during the Queensland Floods of 1974, 2011, and 2013.
-This is part of the reason it's such a beloved brand in Australia.
+They also bought out pubs facing foreclosure and assisted struggling farmers during the Great Depression and even managed to deliver beer during the Queensland Floods of 1974, 2011, and 2013.
+This reputation that spans the breadth of XXXX beer history is part of the reason it's such a beloved brand in Australia.

 What does XXXX beer taste like?